strangerstudios/pmpro-slack/readme.txt

 Please visit our premium support site at http://www.paidmembershipspro.com for more documentation and our support forums.

 == Changelog ==
+= 1.1 - 2020-01-02 =
+* BUG FIX: Fixed issue where purchase details would not be sent in Slack notification.
+* ENHANCEMENT: Changed level select field to use SelectWoo.
+* REFACTOR: Moved code into separated files.

 = 1.0 =
 * Initial version.